better-internet/radworks-docs/docs/radicle.md

 2. The **[web app](https://app.radicle.xyz)**, which provides a visual interface for discovering projects, viewing code, and viewing patches from collaborators.

+Curious about the ideas and protocols that make these clients possible?
+Read about [how Radicle works](understanding-radicle/how-radicle-works.md).

 Radicle also addresses **open source funding** through [Drips](https://www.drips.network/), an Ethereum protocol for generating recurring income with subscriptions and NFT memberships.
 Drips helps you create a circular funding network by dripping funds to your favorite creators and dedicating a percentage of your incoming drips to others.